 The game features a large roster of playable characters with different affinities and skillsets, making it worth the effort required to recruit all of them.

-So, there you have it – some of the best RPG games that you can enjoy on the PS1.
+So, there you have it – some of the best PS1 RPG games that you can enjoy from the original PlayStation library.
 Did we miss any of your favorite epic RPGs?
 Let us know in the comments!
 Maybe the PS1 isn't your cup of tea, here is a list of 10 Best PS2 RPG's to play.